tomponline/spawnd/README.md

 * Enable/disable processes without restarting

 ##Configuring
-Spanwd is configured with ini files in /etc/spawnd
+Spawnd is configured with ini files in /etc/spawnd

 You can create 1 single ini file or multiple smaller ones.